bit-badger/PrayerTracker/docs/en/requests/maintain.md

 ## Delete a Request

 Deleting a request is contrary to the intent of PrayerTracker, as you can retrieve requests that have expired.
-However, if there is a request that needs to be deleted, clicking the blue trash can icon in the “Actions” column will allow you to do it.
+However, if there is a request that needs to be deleted, clicking the trash can icon in the “Actions” column will allow you to do it.
 Use this option carefully, as these deletions cannot be undone; once a request is deleted, it is gone for good.